Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Where event detection was concerned with identifying event triggers, event argument extraction is the task of filling out an event template according to a predefined ontology, identifying all related concepts like participants in the event, and parsing their roles.
 Historians, political scientists, and sociologists can use such tools to extract arguments from sociopolitical events in the news and historical text documents, and to understand social movements \citep{hurriyetouglu2021challenges}.
 Economists can use event argument extraction to measure socioeconomic indicators like the unemployment rate, market volatility, and economic policy uncertainty \citep{min-zhao-2019-measure}.
 Event argument extraction is also a key feature of narrative analysis \citep{sims2019literary}, as well as in the wider domains of legal studies \citep{shen2020hierarchical}, public health \citep{jenhani2016hybrid}, and policy.

 WikiEvents \citep{li2021document} is a document-level event extraction benchmark for news articles that were linked from English Wikipedia articles.
 WikiEvents uses DARPA's KAIROS ontology with 67 event types in a three-level hierarchy.
 For example, the \texttt{Movement.Transportation} event has the agentless \texttt{Motion} subcategory and an agentive \texttt{Bringing} subcategory.
 Both include a \texttt{Passenger}, \texttt{Vehicle}, \texttt{Origin}, and \texttt{Destination} argument, but only the agentive \texttt{Bringing} has a \texttt{Transporter} agent.
 KAIROS's event argument ontology is richer and more versatile than the commonly used ACE ontology, which only has 33 types of events.
+An example of this task is to take the following document \begin{quote} The Taliban <tgr>killed <tgr>more than 100 members of the Afghan security forces inside a military compound in central Maidan Wardak province on Monda... \end{quote} and produce the following structured output

-\subsubsection{\task{Ideology}}
+\subsubsection{Ideology}

 CSS is extremely useful for understanding and quantifying real and perceived political differences.
 For a variety of specific phenomena~\citep{amber2013identifying, baly-etal-2018-predicting, roy2020weakly, luo-etal-2020-detecting, ziems2021protect}, this takes the form of gathering articles from across the political spectrum, processing each one further for a phenomenon of interest, and evaluating the relative differences for the articles from different ideological groups.
 The first step in such studies is to separate articles according to the overarching political ideology they represent.